 Kami Shackelford joined the Prevention Team in January 2012 as the Prevention Administrative Assistant.
 She has been with Anuvia since February 2008.
 Prior to Prevention, she was a member of the Office Systems Team as a Medical Records Technician.
 In her current role, Kami is the primary contact person for STAND Camp as well as other programs.
 She enjoys working with the Prevention Department and appreciates being a part of the Anuvia family.
 Kami is a wife and mother of six and searches for sleep at every opportunity.
 Her favorite letter of course is “K” and she would much rather have Pepsi any day over Coke.

-Justin Sharpe joined the Prevention Team in July 2014 as a Prevention Specialist.
+Justin Sharpe joined the Prevention Team in July 2014 and is a Prevention Coordinator.
 Justin earned both his Master of Public Health Degree and Bachelor of Science in Public Health Degree from East Carolina University.
-He is excited to start his career in public health and begin to implement his prevention education into the community.
+He is excited to start his career in public health and begin to implement his prevention strategies into the community.
 Justin is a loyal ECU Pirate, an avid wake-boarder and snow-skier, prefers the beach over the lake, and summer over winter any day.

 Queen Smalls is passionate about prevention and joined the Prevention Team in December 2013 as a Prevention Assistant for the Focus Program.
 She uses her analytical skills and resourcefulness to deliver effective presentations that foster awareness and development.
 Queen has a Bachelor’s Degree in Sociology from Johnson C. Smith University and is from the Upper Westside of Manhattan.
 Her spirituality and family are her lifelines and she believes that consistency in the areas of health and wellness are essential.
 Moreover, Queen is intuitive, embraces diversity, and is grateful for life’s opportunities.